 Alice Lai is the Founding School Leader of KIPP Academy of Innovation.
 Prior to becoming a School Leader, Alice was the Interim Assistant Principal at KIPP Los Angeles College Preparatory School in the Boyle Heights neighborhood of East Los Angeles.
 Since joining the KIPP team and family in August 2011, she served as an Instructional Specialist, Teacher Leader, and 5th grade Math teacher.
 Alice began her career working with English Language Learners in the Los Angeles Unified School District.
 During this time she was a master teacher and science lead teacher.
 In her fourth year of teaching, Alice earned her National Board Certification as a Middle Childhood Generalist.
 She spent the next two years teaching at the Gabriella Charter School and serving as the Upper Elementary Math and Science Teacher Leader.
 Alice received her B.S. in History and Education from the University of California, Berkeley and a Masters in Education from the Teacher Education Program and Principal Leadership Institute at the University of California, Los Angeles.
 Outside of school, Alice enjoys traveling with her husband, knitting, and spending time with her new baby girl Ava.
 Alice is deeply motivated by the hardworking families and students in Los Angeles.
 She is thrilled to be opening up a middle school that will continue to prove the possible on a daily basis in East Los Angeles.

-Carlos Lanuza currently serves as School Leader of KIPP Los Angeles College Preparatory School (KIPP LA Prep).
-Prior to becoming School Leader, Carlos served as both a teacher and director of high school placement at KIPP LA Prep.
-Carlos began his career at the Compton Unified School District teaching at the middle school level at Davis Middle before joining the KIPP LA Team and Family.
-Carlos has a BA in History/Chicano Studies from CSU Dominguez Hills and a Masters of Administration in Education and tier I administrative credential.
+Carlos Lanuza Carlos Lanuza currently serves as a Director of Schools.
+For six years,, he was the Principal of KIPP Los Angeles College Preparatory School (KIPP LA Prep) in Boyle Heights.
+During his tenure as Principal KIPP LA Prep was awarded the National Blue Ribbon in Exemplary High Performing Schools becoming the first middle school in East Los Angeles to receive this award.
+Prior to becoming Principal, Carlos served as both a teacher and Director of High School Placement at KIPP LA Prep.
+Carlos began his career at the Compton Unified School District teaching for seven years middle school social studies at Davis Middle before joining the KIPP LA Team and Family.
+Carlos has a Bachelor of Arts in History/Chicano Studies from CSU Dominguez Hills and a Masters of Administration in Education and Tier I Administrative Credential from Loyola Marymount University.

 Angella Martinez is the Chief Academic Officer for KIPP LA Schools.
 Prior to joining the School Support Center, Angella served as the Principal at KIPP Los Angeles College Preparatory School in Boyle Heights.
 In her first year as Principal, the school increased 101 Academic Performance Index points, making it the seventh highest performing middle school in the Los Angeles Unified School District.
 Prior to becoming principal and upon completing her undergraduate studies at UCLA, Angella joined Teach for America corps where she taught at Ralph J. Bunche Elementary for six years.
 While teaching, she helped the school become the first California Distinguished School in the Compton Unified School District.
 To broaden her impact in transforming public education, Angella left the classroom to work for the KIPP Foundation as the Recruitment Manager where she sought new KIPP school leader candidates for the highly competitive Fisher and Miles Family Fellowships.
 While recruiting, Angella found her passion in educational leadership and became a KIPP school leader successor in 2008.